helmerzNL/HA-Configuration/README.md

 Before you can use these automations, you will need to install the [Open AI Converstation](https://www.home-assistant.io/integrations/openai_conversation) integration.
 Follow the instructions and create an API, when this is done you are ready to start using the automations.

 You can find all my AI Automations [here](./Packages/ai_automations/).

+##Solar Edge Limit
+When you have a Solar Edge inverter and you want to limit the Solar Export (in case of you get a fine when you export energy, or you just don't want to), a Home Assistant peer shared his automation with the community and I did some small adjustments to the code and added a button which made it possible to disable the automation when you always want to export your solar power.
+The automation will make sure that you can limit the export of solar energy, if it's a really sunny day.
+The automation will automatically adjust how much solar energy is will be generated.
+I will add some more info at a later stage and probably also mention the requirements here).

+There is an Automation that you will need to create, which you can find [here](./Packages/house/energy), in that folder you can also find a yaml file with a helpers you will need.

 ## Charging Pole
 When you download the code, please notice that you need to change the [resource](./Packages/house/car/laadpaal_rest.yaml) parameter.
 Visit [Nextcharge.app](https://nextcharge.app/) and look for the charging pole you would like to add.